 At the end of the first year in the Program, students are given the opportunity to evaluate the program curriculum and their preparedness according to each of the educational competencies.
-Evaluation may occur via computer or hard copy and will be completed prior to the end of the winter semester.
+Evaluation may occur via computer or hard copy.
 All Program evaluations remain anonymous and are compiled by the computer or by a third party (if done hard copy) and presented to the Program Directors.
 The Program Directors share the aggregate information with the program faculty for discussion and implementation where appropriate.

 At the end of the final year of the Program, students are given the opportunity to evaluate the program curriculum and their preparedness according to each of the educational competencies.
-Evaluation may occur via computer or hard copy and will be completed prior to the end of the winter semester.
-All Program evaluations remain anonymous and are compiled by the computer or by a third party (if done hard copy) and presented to the Program Directors.
+Evaluation may occur via computer or hard copy.
+All

+Program evaluations remain anonymous and are compiled by the computer or by a third party (if done hard copy) and presented to the Program Directors.
 The Program Directors share the aggregate information with the program faculty for discussion and implementation where appropriate.

 While evaluating the Program, students need to keep in mind to evaluate the course work and the effectiveness of the instructor.
-Evaluations should not be based on personal like or dislike of the course or instructor or area of practice, but rather on the course/instructor meeting objectives.
+Evaluations should not be based on personal like or dislike of the course topic(s) or instructor or area of practice, but rather on the course/instructor meeting objectives.
 Constructive comments and ideas for change are helpful and allow for the faculty/staff to evaluate and make changes to courses/books/assignments as needed.